-It's also available to pick up from the likes of Carphone Warehouse and Clove.
+It's also available to pick up from the likes of Carphone Warehouse, Clove and Vodafone.

 Despite speculation that the KeyOne would be priced closer to £275 DTEK50 than the more expensive £475 BlackBerry DTEK60, TCL has confirmed that the handset will cost £499 in the UK.

 Over at Carphone Warehouse, pick up the BlackBery KeyOne SIM-free for £499.99.
 It can also be picked up on tariffs with O2 and Vodafone, with prices starting at £19.99 on a £32 month tariff that comes with 500 minutes, unlimited texts and 500MB data.